 Due to their different construction, dissimilar techniques are required to destroy data stored on these two very different kinds of drives.

-Techniques to destroy data on SSDs
+Techniques to Destroy Data on SSDs

-SSDs can be destroyed in a mechanical process which makes use of specialist shredders.
+SSDs can be destroyed in a mechanical process that makes use of specialist shredders.
 There are rotating blades in such machines, and the material fed into them is forced through these cutting blades that shred the hard drive.

 However, since it is possible to pull data through small intact pieces of SSDs, the punching or shredder machine used, must meet the needs precise to the materials that are being data erased.
 Normally, where a shredder is concerned, this means using a shred size small enough to make sure the destruction of individual chips.

 The resulting output is tiny particles of shredded material, the exact size of which depends on the ability of the shredder.
-It is recommended that shred sizes for SSDs be smaller than ten millimetres to make sure the ships are destroyed.
+It is recommended that shred sizes for SSDs be smaller than ten millimeters to make sure the ships are destroyed.

-Even though punching SSDs is also a physical process, however, it is the one that varies somewhat to hard drive shredding.
+Even though punching SSDs is also a physical process, it is the one that varies somewhat to hard drive shredding.
 Drives are put in machinery containing a press that punches pins into the hard drive, and the chips contained within them, destroying the stored data.
 After punching, the entire memory chips are annihilated in that process and the drive is littered with holes.

-Since the data is stored electronically on a solid state drive, degaussing will not erase the data stored on SSDs (Solid State Drives).
+Since the data is stored electronically on a solid-state drive, degaussing will not erase the data stored on SSDs (Solid State Drives).
 It is an efficient technique to remove the data stored on magnetic tapes on open reels or cassettes, floppy disks or HDDs since the data is stored using layers of magnetic fields, disrupted and eliminated by degaussing.